JohannesSchorr/M-N-Kappa/docs/source/theory/sections.rst

 The split is conducted in a way that each sub-section has a linear stress-distribution allowing to normalize the process of computing axial force, lever-arm and moment of each sub-section and in turn of the overall cross-section.

-The computation of a cross-section under a given strain-distribution is required for :ref:`theory_strain_based_design`.
+The computation of a cross-section under a given strain-distribution is required for :ref:`theory.strain_based_design`.